dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 There were all kinds of problems.
 Sometimes chips would be mislabeled, or the labels would fall off.
 Sometimes the field service engineer would mistakenly replace the wrong chip.
 Sometimes the field service engineer would

-8. Yes, I know that when software is burned into ROM, it’s called firmware—but even firmware is
+8. Yes, I know that when software is burned into ROM, it's called firmware—but even firmware is

 really still soft.